VQE-CPGA/TGAF/README.md

 https://github.com/ryanxingql/mfqev2.0

 # Acknowledgments
-Thanks for the support of Huawei MindSpore Platform for training model.
+Thanks for the support of Huawei MindSpore Platform for training our model.

 # Citation
 @article{zhu2024compressed,